Shattered Image: Reception

 Goddard wrestles with Ruiz's choice to make a film that so strongly goes against Ruiz's filmic ideologies including the notorious central conflict theory.
-Goddard decides, " the script of Shattered Image fell into the category of being so bad it ended up being unintentionally good.
+Goddard decides," the script of Shattered Image fell into the category of being so bad it ended up being unintentionally good.
 In other words while there is an attempt to construct a generic and cliche narrative based on suspense, mystery, betrayal and sex, all taking place against the backdrop of the exotic location of Jamaica, the script really fails to tie all of its elements together, attaining in the process an involuntary Surrealism."
+According to Goddard, Shattered Image is a confusing and surreal film about complicated identities which "parallel David Lynch's Moebius strip style films also dealing with parallel identities and realities that he was making at [the same] time, Lost Highway (1997) and Mulholland Dr. (2001)."